jeffkdev/sokol-zig-examples/README.md

 # sokol-zig-examples

 Some of the Sokol examples running in Zig 0.6.0+cf750a58d (April 2020).
 Intended to be used as a reference or starting point for anyone looking to use Zig make games.
+Working platforms:
+ - Windows (OpenGL)
+ - MacOS (OpenGL)

-Only working in Windows at the moment, but with some effort could be modified to target other platforms.
+With some modifications to the build.zig script it could be modified to target other platforms.

 See
    - https://github.com/floooh/sokol